ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 !!! info
     Calling `Task.Wait()` without sending in an argument will default to `1`, a single tick.
 It supports float arguments and yields the Task for that many seconds.
     Note: For better performance we'd ideally write code that *only* updates the UI when the coin count changes, but this example favors using simple code over robust systems.

+So now instead of constantly getting the players in-game and looping through them, we are only updating the on-screen UI for the local player.
+This way it displays uniquely for each person, as both the UI and this script will run from a Client Context.

 Next, let's place the script `DisplayCoins` as a child of the Text Box.
 In this script, we set a variable `score` to the player's amount of Manticoin currency every 0.1 seconds.
 With `script.parent.text`, we access the text from the parent Text Control.
 Lastly, we overwrite the text appropriately with the player's name and score.